ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 To create own groups the user can install "scenes" adapter or create "script" in Javascript adapter.

 ### Replaces
 You can specify strings, that could be automatically replaced in the devices names.
-E.g if you set replaces to:
+E. g. if you set replaces to:
 ```.STATE,.LEVEL```, so all ".STATE" and ".LEVEL" will be deleted from names.
 Be careful with spaces.
 If you will set ```.STATE, .LEVEL```, so ".STATE" and " .LEVEL" will be replaced and not ".LEVEL".